 Bay City is a tiny village located in the state of Wisconsin.
 With a population of 439 people and just one neighborhood, Bay City is the 462nd largest community in Wisconsin.

-Bay City is a blue-collar town, with 44.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bay City, you'll notice that it is more blue-collar than most other communities in America.
+44.66% of Bay City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bay City is a village of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Bay City who work in sales jobs (9.22%), office and administrative support (7.28%), and business and financial occupations (6.80%).

 Bay City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.